FrankGaz/TicTacToe_challenge/README.md

 1 - Go to the folder "tictactoe-challenge" in your terminal.

-2 - Use "npm install" to install all the depndencies.
+2 - Use "npm install" to install all the dependencies.

 3 - Use "npm start" or "yarn start" to run the app.
     The app should be in your browser.
 If not, go to "http://localhost:3000/" in your browser.

 NOTES:

-- I've use the "classnames" utility from npm. https://www.npmjs.com/package/classnames.
+- I've used the "classnames" utility from npm. https://www.npmjs.com/package/classnames.

 - I've installed SASS for the style sheets. https://sass-lang.com/

-- Due to every component it's always visible, all the style shhets are imported in the main one "main.scss".
-Otherwise is better to import each style sheet in each component.
+- Due to every component it's always visible, all the style sheets are imported in the main one "main.scss".
+Otherwise it's better to import each style sheet in each component.